constellation-daq/Constellation/docs/application_development/howtos/external_satellite.md

 :::
 ::::

-## Starting from a Satellite Template
+## Starting from a Template

-Constellation provides [template satellites](https://gitlab.desy.de/constellation/templates) for Python and for C++ with the [Meson](https://mesonbuild.com/) and [CMake](https://cmake.org/) build systems, which can be used as a starting point.
+Constellation provides [satellite template](https://gitlab.desy.de/constellation/templates) for Python and for C++ with the [Meson](https://mesonbuild.com/) and [CMake](https://cmake.org/) build systems, which can be used as a starting point.
 On GitHub, new repositories can be created from the template repositories using the green `Use this template` button.